sss1612/Basic-multiplayer-game/README.md

 -Client crashes if server crashes

--Server design can only handle up to 4 clients.
-(Intended to be 5)
+-Server design can only handle up to 5 clients.
+(Others are rejected by the server)

 (WARNING.
 Some issues with connecting 5 clients to a server.
 Reason yet unknown)